blester125/elo_challonge/README.md

 tournaments.

-People with multiple names are a large problem, going back and making consistant names seem the best course of action.
+People with multiple names are a large problem, going back and making consistant names seem the easy course of action.